danielbank/rust-tch-server/README.md

 Example of a Rocket web server running a [tch-rs](https://crates.io/crates/tch) Linear Regression model that predicts life expectancy based on body mass index.
 The project consists of two parts: a

-- a training program that reads the `bmi_and_life_expectancy.csv` data, trains a Linear Regression classifier, and saves its weights to file
+- a training program that reads the `bmi_and_life_expectancy.csv` data, trains a Linear Regression model, and saves its weights to file
-- a web server that instantiates a Linear Regression classifier using the saved weights and responds to requests with predictions.
+- a web server that instantiates a Linear Regression model using the saved weights and responds to requests with predictions.

 This project was presented at the [Desert Rust](https://rust.azdevs.org/) meetup.